 Fats have often been blamed for obesity but omega-3 fatty acids are actually good.
-Ms Kellie Kong, Dietitian from the Department of Nutrition and Dietetics at KK Women’s and Children’s Hospital (KKH) explain why.
+Ms Joey Ho, Dietitian from the Department of Nutrition and Dietetics at KK Women’s and Children’s Hospital (KKH), explains why.

 Continued from previous page.

 When it comes to fat, omega-3 is one that you should not avoid.
 Your body needs omega-3 fatty acids to function and the health benefits far exceed your fear of gaining weight.
 However, omega-3 cannot be made by your body, so you need to eat foods that are rich in omega-3 such as salmon, walnuts and flaxseeds.
 If you are not a fish or nuts and seeds eater, omega-3 supplements are available.

 In general, omega-3 helps to reduce risks of heart diseases and cancer.
 However, women benefit more as omega-3 protects against certain conditions that affect only women such as menstrual pain, osteoporosis and rheumatoid arthritis.